 3. Take a Test Drive

-- Once your cat is comfortable in the carrier, take your cat (with a favorite treat, toy or other item from home) for brief test drives.
+- Once your cat is comfortable in the carrier, take your cat (with a favorite treat, toy or other item from home) for short test drives.

 - Ensure that these drives are positive experiences.
 You can judge whether the drive is going well by observing your cat.
 Your cat should look relaxed, quiet, and possibly purr.
 If your cat looks tense and is yowling loudly, then this drive is not a pleasant experience.